 Although you are not required to do so, you should consider registering your business name as a federal and/or state trademark.
 As a general rule, if someone in a similar field to yours is already using a particular business or organization name, you should not use it, nor should you use a name that would be confusingly similar.
 A trademark registers a business name or slogan with the Department of State, allowing the holder to file a lawsuit should another entity attempt to use the name.

-How Can I Get the Exclusive Rights to a Name?
+How Can I Get the Exclusive Rights to a Fictitious Name?

 Incorporating a business by filing Articles of Incorporation with the Pennsylvania Department of State provides a business with exclusive use of a corporate name.
-A corporate name may not be the same as or confusingly similar to the name of any other corporation, limited partnership, limited liability company or limited liability partnership.
-This article is not meant to go into the various legal and financial considerations that should be reviewed to determine the appropriate business entity.
+A corporate name may not be the same as or confusingly similar to the name of any other corporation, limited partnership, limited liability company, or limited liability partnership.

 While registering your business name under the Fictitious Name Act may seem to be just more red tape, compliance with the law helps establish you as a legitimate business entity.

 Registration can also establish the date your business first began using the name in the event of a dispute over the right to the name.

 Q: If I register a fictitious name, am I creating a new entity?

 A. No. The fictitious name registration does not create a new entity or business.